Calsign/APDE/README.md

 To increase the size of the console, you can long-press the message area.
 After the device-specified amount of time, the message area will appear selected (and there will be a vibration, if your device has a vibrator and vibrations are enabled).
 At this point, you can drag the message area, resizing the code area and the console accordingly.

-To install a library from the editor menu, navigate to Import Library > Manage Libraries > Install Compressed Library (in the overflow menu).
+To install a library from the editor menu, navigate to Tools > Import Library > Manage Libraries > Install Compressed Library (in the overflow menu).
 Select the downloaded library's ZIP file (if you don't have a file manager, the aFileChooser library should provide one).
 A dialog will appear displaying the progress of the installation.
 Dexing the library will take a while, so be patient.
 Every second that you spend waiting for the library to dex is one less second that you have to wait every time that you build a sketch.
 When the dialog closes, the library should appear in the list; it has been installed.

+The Color Selector and Auto Format tools are available from the Tools menu (as well as Import Library).
+The text selection tools (Comment / Uncomment, Inrease Indent, and Decrease Indent) are available from the overflow menu after selecting text (but not in 2.3.3).
+However, it appears that an Android bug causes the menu to disappear immediately on some (most?) devices - of the devices tested, only the Samsung ones displayed the menu properly.
+So this might not be useful for all that many people.

 Running the Sketch
 ------------------